MelonKony/millmint/content/utopia/characters/_index.md

 **Although almost all characters** in this project were born in Vekllei, they are of vastly different heritages and backgrounds.
 A study of modern Vekllei is a study of immigration.
 Most characters here have swirling ethnic, religious and cultural histories aiding and obscuring their destinies.
 This is useful, because if you're following along with this project, you're in some small way an immigrant yourself.
 It's through the eyes of these people that you see Vekllei, and their lives contribute to the utopian dimensions of this project as utopias-of-living.

+{{<box>}}
 <div class="article-info">
   <h1 class="title" >Tzipora (Zelda)</h1>
   <div class="emoji" id="whirlybat">M</div>
 </div>

-{{<section>}}
 <img alt="smallimg" style="background-color: transparent;" src="https://images.millmint.net/images/mastheads/characters/zelda.png">

+{{< button href="/tags/tzipora" >}}See all stories featuring Tzipora{{< /button >}}

 **Tzipora lo Ula de Helette Desmoisnes**, often called **Zelda** by her friends, is the main character of this project.
 Although born in Vekllei, Tzipora was raised overseas in Colombia and later educated in the United States.
 It was not until her return to Vekllei in her teenage years that she was formally diagnosed with [Gregori Syndrome](/posts/2021-05-28-forever/), a genetic disorder that affects her ageing and extends her natural life.
 Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and blessing her new life with companionship.

-{{< button href="/tags/tzipora" >}}See all stories featuring Tzipora{{< /button >}}
-{{</section>}}

 {{< details title="Get to know Tzipora">}}
 ##### Appearance